rbtcollins/bitnami-docker/gke/wordpress/README.md

 wordpress  us-central1-b  1.0.6           104.154.78.26  n1-standard-1  RUNNING
 ```

-Now that your cluster is up and running, we are set to launch the components that make up our Wordpress deployment.
+Now that your cluster is up and running, we are set to launch the components that make up our deployment.

 ## MariaDB

 ![MariaDB](images/mariadb.png)

 The above diagram illustrates our MariaDB backend.
 We'll create a MariaDB master/slave configuration where the slave pods will replicate the Wordpress database from the master.
 This will enable us to horizontally scale the MariaDB slave pods when required.
+A persistent disk attached to the MariaDB master instance will allow the database backend to preserve its state across startup and shutdown.

 ### Create persistent disk

-We'll make use of [volumes](http://kubernetes.io/v1.0/docs/user-guide/volumes.html) for the MariaDB master, allowing the database server to preserve its state across pod shutdown and startup.
-This volume used in the pod definition of the MariaDB master controller.
+We'll make use of [volumes](http://kubernetes.io/v1.0/docs/user-guide/volumes.html) to create a persistent disk for the MariaDB master.
+This volume is used in the pod definition of the MariaDB master controller.

 Create the persistent disk using: